-- 5.40.
+5.44.
 The data search on MAGIC Maps did not display any priority pond data within 2km of the Application Site, however Google Maps and OS Maps were used to locate notable ponds and waterbodies in a 500m radius.
-A map displaying locations of the off-site ponds is included in Appendix 5. - 5.41.
+A map displaying locations of the off-site ponds is included in Appendix 7.

+5.45.
 Pond 1 was located within a residential garden c.100m southeast, in which great crested newt presence was confirmed in 2004.
 Pond 2 was located within a walled residential garden located c.150m south, in which an eDNA survey confirmed great crested newt presence in 2021.
 Pond 3, located c.360m east, was situated on the edge of a woodland and had confirmed presence of great crested newt in 2018.
-One pond was identified c.60m west of the Application Site on OS Maps, and appears in Google Earth Pro satellite imagery in 2014, however subsequent years show this area now dominated by scrubby growth, implying the pond is defunct and since been replaced by vegetation. - 5.42.
-Pond 1 and Pond 3 are separated from the Application Site by a B road and agricultural land, and subsequently the hard-standing surface of the Application Site itself, with no significant connectivity to the woodland at the northwest corner of the Application Site. - 5.43.
-Pond 2 is separated from the Application Site by an intact brick wall surrounding the north and west of the pond, creating a significant dispersal barrier between these sites. - 5.44.
+One pond was identified c.60m west of the Application Site on OS Maps, and appears in Google Earth Pro satellite imagery in 2014, however subsequent years show this area now dominated by scrubby growth, implying the pond is defunct and since been replaced by vegetation.

+5.46.
+Pond 1 and Pond 3 are separated from the Application Site by a B road and agricultural land, and subsequently the hard-standing surface of the Application Site itself, with no significant connectivity to the woodland at the northwest corner of the Application Site.

+5.47.
+Pond 2 is separated from the Application Site by an intact brick wall surrounding the north and west of the pond, creating a significant dispersal barrier between these sites.

+5.48.
 Furthermore, the off-site ponds are surrounded by good quality terrestrial habitat, such as woodland, ruderal vegetation, and hedgerows, and it is unlikely that amphibians will traverse to the sub-optimal woodland within the Application Site when more suitable habitat is located closer by.

-5.45.
+5.49.
 Reptile surveys were undertaken in 2021 by Crossman Associated Ltd12 in relation to a separate planning application (planning ref: 212466) for the adjacent site along the western boundary.
 No amphibians were recorded during the surveys, indicating that this off-site area does not support great crested newt.
-Additionally, buildings and hard standing along the edges and across the centre of this off-site area significantly reduce connectivity corridors between the western adjacent scrub off-site, and subsequently on-site woodland, to the surrounding ponds.
-This planning application has since been approved without the requirement of a great crested newt mitigation licence or district level licence.
+Additionally, buildings and hard standing along the edges and across the centre of this off-site area significantly reduced connectivity corridors between the western adjacent scrub off-site, and subsequently on-site woodland, to the surrounding ponds.
+During revisions to this report it was noted that satellite imagery from July 2025 shows the removal of these buildings and scrub where ongoing clearance and construction is in place for a new residential dwelling.

-5.46.
+5.50.
 The proposals were entered into the rapid risk assessment found on the first page of the Method Statement for great crested newt mitigation licence applications to assess the likelihood the development of the Application Site impacting great crested newts in the local area.
 To calculate the likelihood of impact, all areas of suitable habitat within the Application Site, in this case only the small area of woodland proposed for removal, was used in conjunction with all ponds within 500m of the Application Site, with all ponds presumed to support newts.
 Results from the risk assessment can be found in Figure 1.